Prepare great slide decks for presentations

 Once you know the content, you can start putting together your slide deck.

-Choose whatever presentation tool that makes you happy and allows you to put your slides together.
+Choose whatever presentation tool makes you happy and allows you to put your slides together.
 Picking the tool you want to use should be based on the needs of a good presentations:

 - Display your slides on the screen regardless of resolution – I’ve encountered every resolution imaginable and often I got a “can you do a 4:3 instead of 16:9” twenty minutes before the presentation.